DVasios/Operating-Systems-Tasks/README.md

-# Operational Systems Course Tasks
+# Operating Systems Course Tasks

 ## Description

-This repository contains a collection of programmatic tasks implemented in C as part of the "Operational Systems" course at the School of Electrical & Computer Engineering, National Technical University of Athens (NTUA).
+This repository contains a collection of programmatic tasks implemented in C as part of the "Operating Systems" course at the School of Electrical & Computer Engineering, National Technical University of Athens (NTUA).
 Each task is designed to reinforce fundamental concepts related to operating systems and low-level programming in the C language.
 The tasks cover a range of topics, including process management, memory allocation, file handling, and more.

 ## Concepts Analyzed